Cubicpath/ChatGPT-GUI/README.md

 messing around with tokens or the browser.
 Simply sign in from the app itself!.~~

 Email & Password login is currently not working.
-Refer to session token authentication (below picture) in the meantime.
+Refer to session token authentication in the meantime.

 ![Sign In](https://i.imgur.com/DabSYBhl.png)